I don’t think I have ever used the words ‘camping’ and ‘therapy’ in the same sentence before.

 I needed to use my camping gear.

-I enjoy packing my car, pitching my tent, using my headtorch, and lighting fire.
+I enjoy packing my car, pitching my tent, using my headtorch, and lighting a fire.
 I wanted time to appreciate the small things, like the sound of light rain on my tent fly, cold morning air on my face, and the way the stars shine brighter in the wilderness.

 It’s the simple things, like preparing hot food and drink on a campfire.